qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/index.rst

 .. |g_faq| image:: _static/engineering.png
 .. |tutorial| image:: _static/internet-blog1.png

 Welcome to the qooxdo manual.
-Here is an overview of what you can find here.
+Here are some highlights of what you can find here.
+For a full overview proceed to the :doc:`table of contents <toc>`.

   +----------+-------------------------------------------------------------------------------------+